 ACH payments on Stripe cost 0.80%, capped at $5, with no monthly fees or verification fees.
 [BQE does not charge any extra fees for using ACH payments in Core.]

 Configuring ACH Transfer Payment Account in Global Settings

-After configuring your Plaid and Stripe accounts, you can specify a bank account, expense account, and other account details.
+After configuring your Stripe account, you can specify a bank account, expense account, and other account details.
 You can also decide if you’d like to charge the Stripe processing fee to your clients or not.
-Since you cannot associate this payment account with any invoice until you receive that approval from Plaid, the option to activate this payment account is disabled until you confirm that you received their confirmation email.
 Manage this payment account or add more payment accounts using the Add Payment Account option.

 Monitoring ACH Transfer Payments within Core

 After you’ve finished configuring a payment account for ACH payments, you may now begin associating invoices with it.
 To do so, go to the Invoices screen and open the invoice details to check the option to allow online payments on that invoice and select an online payment account.
 The status of ACH transfer payments can be tracked in the Invoices list view using the ePayment Status column.
 This column will specify if an ACH payment is in progress or has been completed/rejected.

 After an ACH payment has been completed, Core automatically creates a reconciled payment entry in the Payments screen.
 Core also automatically creates a deposit to the associated bank account that’s visible in the Deposits screen.

 In the event that an ACH payment is not successful, you will receive a notification in Core and the ePayment status of the associated invoice will be updated.
 You can see this updated ePayment status reflected in the Invoices list view.
 A payment entry and deposit will not be created for this.